Non perdete l'occasione! Registratevi per il nostro webinar sull'apprezzamento dei dipendenti previsto per il 29 febbraio.🎖️

 When should extrinsic rewards be used in the workplace?

 Extrinsic rewards should be used when you have a specific goal in mind that you know your employees will find rewarding.
-They are beneficial for motivating employees to work towards one specific organizational goal.
-For example, offering additional incentives if an employee meets a sales quota is an example of extrinsic rewards used in the workplace.
+They are particularly useful in the short-term for motivating employees to work towards one specific organizational goal.
+For example, offering additional money if an employee meets a sales quota is an example of extrinsic rewards used in the workplace.

 Pro Tip